Become a member

 Find out what’s on for families this season at Dyrham Park and plan your visit.

-In 2024 visitors can go back in time on a journey on Christmas through the ages.
-The house will be adorned with decorations from different eras, there will be a family trail, and golden pears and Christmas trees will be dotted around the 270-acre site.
+Go back in time on a journey with Christmas through the ages.
+The house is adorned with decorations from different eras, there is a family reindeer trail, and golden pears and Christmas trees are dotted around the 270-acre site.

 The latest exhibition explores the historical events and characters of the late 17th century and how they influenced William Blathwayt while he created the Dyrham Park we know today.